evant/binding-collection-adapter/README.md

 }
 ```

 Then bind it to the collection view with `app:items` and `app:itemBinding`.
-There are also some
-convenience factories to attach a `LayoutManager` to a `RecyclerView` with `app:layoutManager`.

 ```xml
 <!-- layout.xml -->